ember-learn/guides-source/guides/v3.7.0/tutorial/simple-component.md

 ```

 Now in our `rentals.hbs` template, let's replace the old HTML markup within our `{{#each}}` loop
-with our new `rental-listing` component:
+with our new `RentalListing` component:

 ```handlebars {data-filename="app/templates/rentals.hbs" data-diff="+12,+13,-14,-15,-16,-17,-18,-19,-20,-21,-22,-23,-24,-25,-26,-27,-28,-29"}
 <div class="jumbo">